How Do Braces Fix Underbites?

 Fixing Underbites With Braces & Rubber Bands

-The first type of overbite we’ll discuss is a mild underbite.
-The patient shown in this picture is a good example of a mild overbite – you can see that his lower teeth stick out a bit compared to the top teeth.
+We’ll now discuss the treatment options for a mild underbite.
+The patient shown in the picture below is a good example of a mild overbite – you can see that his teeth on the lower jaw stick out a bit compared to the teeth on the upper jaw

-For this type of underbite, a combination of braces and elastics were used to help bring the top teeth forward and the bottom teeth back.
+For this type of underbite, a combination of braces and elastics was used to help bring the top teeth forward and the bottom teeth back.

 With the patient we showed earlier, you can see that braces with rubber bands helped to fix his underbite and give him a great smile.